Ugly Casanova: Career

 According to the Ugly Casanova website, in 1998 a man named Edgar E. Graham, a.k.a.
 "Ugly Casanova", impressed himself upon the band Modest Mouse while backstage at a concert in Denver, Colorado.
 After some prodding, he shared his work with the band and began performing it early before shows while some people were milling around.
-Whenever he completed these performances, he retreated quickly with a look of anger and shame.
+Upon completing these performances, he retreated quickly with a look of anger and shame.
 After a time, a few small recordings were created, after which Edgar vanished.
 Isaac Brock of Modest Mouse later recorded his songs in hopes that Graham would resurface in the music scene.

-Isaac Brock has since revealed that Edgar Graham was "a fiction thing that [Brock] started awhile back to eliminate [himself] from the band," to escape having to do interviews.
-Two pieces of evidence exist that suggest that the story was false: Modest Mouse's 1997 EP The Fruit That Ate Itself was credited to having been under the production company Ugly Casanova, which suggested it was a name Brock made up to retain creative control and publishing rights to his music while under a major label.
+Brock has since revealed that Edgar Graham was "a fiction thing that [Brock] started awhile back to eliminate [himself] from the band," to escape having to do interviews.
+Two pieces of evidence exist that suggest that the story was fiction: Modest Mouse's 1997 EP The Fruit That Ate Itself was credited to having been under the production company Ugly Casanova, which suggested it was a name Brock made up to retain creative control and publishing rights to his music while under a major label.
 Secondly, "Ugly Casanova" was the title of a song Brock wrote around 1993.

-The band lineup as of the 180° South: Conquerors of the Useless soundtrack consists of Isaac Brock, Eric Judy, Tom Peloso, and Joe Plummer of Modest Mouse, as well as Clay Jones, who worked as an engineer on Modest Mouse's fifth album, We Were Dead Before The Ship Even Sank.
-The band's lineup for Sharpen Your Teeth consisted of Isaac Brock, Tyler Reilly (In the Drink), Tim Rutili (Califone, Red Red Meat), Pall Jenkins (The Black Heart Procession), John Orth (Holopaw), and Brian Deck (Red Red Meat).
+The band lineup as of the 180° South: Conquerors of the Useless soundtrack consists of Brock, Eric Judy, Tom Peloso, and Joe Plummer of Modest Mouse, as well as Clay Jones, who worked as an engineer on Modest Mouse's fifth album, We Were Dead Before The Ship Even Sank.
+The band's lineup for Sharpen Your Teeth consisted of Brock, Tyler Reilly (In the Drink), Tim Rutili (Califone, Red Red Meat), Pall Jenkins (The Black Heart Procession), John Orth (Holopaw), and Brian Deck (Red Red Meat).